e-Contract/eid-applet/README.txt

 === 1.
 Introduction

-This project contains the source core tree of the FedICT eID Applet.
+This project contains the source code tree of the FedICT eID Applet.
 The source code is hosted at: http://code.google.com/p/eid-applet/